ShellCode33/ArchLinux-Hardened/README.md

 Even though I use it as my daily driver, this is still work in progress.

-Some work is yet to be done regarding AppArmor and btrfs snapshots.
+Some work is yet to be done regarding btrfs snapshots.

 ## Highlights